-One provision which may also be considered is a force majeure clause, which provides what happens if a force majeure event arises, that is an event which no one could foresee.
-Given the COVID-19 pandemic, both suppliers and distributors should consider ensuring that they have a well-drafted force majeure clause in the agreement.
+An additional provision to consider is a force majeure clause to govern what happens if a force majeure event arises, that is an event that no one could foresee.

 Online selling and marketplace portals are now commonplace and there are specific laws and potential issues which apply in this context.
 Competition law also differs depending on whether the sales are online or not.
-Harper James has IT law specialists who are able to advise you in this respect.
+Our IT law specialists offer expert advice.

 Further information regarding competition law and distribution agreements can be found here: Horizontal and Vertical Agreements.

 How Harper James Solicitors could support you when drafting an agreement

 Our team of commercial solicitors provides comprehensive commercial law advice on all aspects of the distribution agreement process including:

 - Advice on scale-up options including joint ventures and agency agreements

 - Reviewing standard distribution agreements prepared by suppliers